SatyaK-0/MatCreatioNN/README.md

 <H2 id="introduction">Introduction</H2>
 <p>
-MOFCreatioNN is an integrated computational framework for the design, evaluation, and cost estimation of Metal–Organic Frameworks (MOFs).
+MatCreatioNN is an integrated computational framework for the design, evaluation, and cost estimation of Metal–Organic Frameworks (MOFs).
 The system incorporates:
 </p>